LombardiDaniel/dcs-livery-unlocker/README.md

 ### Usage

 Just point the app to your `DCS install folder` and to the `Saved Games/DCS` folder on your computer.
 Note: do NOT point it to `Saved Games`, point it to `Saved Games/DCS.openbeta` or `Saved Games/DCS`.
 (Changed from previous versions)

+## Changelog
+Changelog:
+- `1.0`: Initial Release.
+- `1.1`: Changed how the script reads files (some people had errors on SavedGames).
+- `1.2`: Helicopters and every other vehicle in the game (including ground vehicles).
+- `1.2.1`: Internal build is different, uses glob package (simpler code), also fixed a bug where some skins (due to lua file structure) would be ignored.

 ## License